 10. Appending Standard Output with Redirection Operator

 Appends in existing file with ‘>>‘ (double greater than) symbol.
 Here, the contents of the test file will be appended at the end of the test1 file.

 11. Redirecting Standard Input with Redirection Operator

-When you use the redirect with standard input ‘<‘ (less than symbol), it use file name test2 as a input for a command and output will be shown in a terminal.
+When you use the redirect with standard input ‘<‘ (less than symbol), it uses file name test2 as input for command and output will be shown in a terminal.